Celebrating all research outputs

 of these outputs were based on publications

-of outputs represented all other contributions made to research
+of outputs represented all contributions made to research other than publications

 “Research isn’t an individual endeavour.
 It benefits from all the knowledge that came before it, and must pay its dues to the discoveries still to come.”